raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

 `productsOfProducts` is very interesting: The seed value is an empty array, and every value thereafter represents one of the products of `products` with itself.
-If we "de-duplicate" the result, what we have is an enumeration of every finite topology of a tree:
+The result is a series of ways to nest arrays.
+Another way to look at these nested arrays is to visualize them as tree topologies:

 <div class="mermaid">
   graph LR